justfoolingaround/animdl/readme.md

 If you're having issues with the installation of mpv, you can make an issue to recieve full help on its installation and usage.

-- GUI (Possibly with Javascript frameworks, don't worry, I'll pick the most efficient one)

 ### Disclaimer

 Downloading or streaming copyrighted materials might be illegal in your country.